Locations:

 Psychiatrist and substance use disorder specialist David Streem, MD, shares the trouble with mixing alcohol and antidepressants.

-The risks of drinking alcohol on antidepressants
+The risks of drinking alcohol while on antidepressants

 Antidepressants help manage depression by making small, steady changes in your brain chemistry.
 But alcohol can undo all that work.